- Ewing Brothers at 1200 A Street, Las Vegas, NV 89106; (702) 382-9261;

 - Fast Towing at 2220 N. Commerce St., North Las Vegas, NV 89030; (702) 383-3278;

 - Around the Clock Towing at 600 W Bonanza Road, Las Vegas, NV 89106; (702) 378-5591; and

 - Big Valley Towing at 2132 Commerce Street, Las Vegas, NV 89030; (702) 233-2869

-People who do not know where their vehicle has been towed can call the police department at 311 or do an online search at AutoReturn.com.
+If you do not know where your vehicle has been towed, call the police department at 311 or do an online search at AutoReturn.com.

 Cars that are never picked up will be auctioned off, usually after 30 days.
 The impound company will then sue the car owner for any outstanding fees not covered by the auction proceeds.

 If you are the registered owner and have your license suspended following a DUI arrest, you may be unable to drive away the car from the lot.
 So you would need to bring a licensed driver with you in order to lawfully retrieve the vehicle.